 On your recovery from a negative self-image, eating disorder, body dysmorphic disorder, and/or compulsive exercising, it is imperative that you avoid triggers.

 Though Paul was referring to the yoke of slavery from the law, it applies to triggers as well.
 You are free, those triggers and negative thoughts hold nothing over you.
-When you embrace your freedom, you can truly begin to see your self-value.
+When you embrace your freedom in Christ, you can truly begin to see your self-value.

 Leave Positive Notes and Self-Affirmation Cards for Yourself